-She interned for the Tennessee Republican Party, served as a House Page for Democratic U.S. Rep. John Tanner when she was in high school, and interned for the United States House of Representatives Committee for Government Reform.
-At Georgetown, Meg joined the College Democrats and College Republicans.
-This diverse political exposure would prove helpful when her desire to work for the CIA was altered after she joined the staff of the Georgetown Independent - a decision that changed her career plans.
+More interested in the political process than political ideology, Meg joined the Georgetown University College Democrats and College Republicans simultaneously.
+This diverse political exposure would prove helpful when her desire to work for the CIA was altered after joining the staff of the Georgetown Independent - a decision that changed her career plans.

 After an internship with The Washington Post, Meg worked as an assistant editor at National Journal.
 A chance conversation at a bar in Columbia, South Carolina, led to a career with The Associated Press, where she's in her 18th year at what she considers the greatest news organization in the world.
 In 2008, she was awarded AP staffer of the year.
 In 2022, she received an Oliver S. Gramling Award - AP's highest internal honor.

 Meg is an unabashed old-school, objective reporter, though she appreciates and understands that this is not the only way to do journalism.
 This hasn't prevented her from keeping up with current journalistic trends, however.
 In 2018, she returned to college and received a master's degree in digital communication from UNC-Chapel Hill, writing her thesis on the effects of how a journalist's use of social media can alter people's perception of their news coverage.